aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-text-manipulation/set-proofing-language-for-text/_index.md

 ### Q: Can I integrate this code into web applications?
 A: Certainly!
 Ensure you have the Aspose.Note for Java library properly configured in your web project.
 ### Q: Where can I find additional examples and documentation for Aspose.Note for Java?
-A: Explore the [official documentation](https://reference.aspose.com/note/java/) for comprehensive resources.
+A: Explore the [documentation](https://reference.aspose.com/note/java/) for comprehensive resources.